DorukCem/PrimerCode/questions/q1/question.md

 # Add Number
-Write a function that returns the sum of its two arguements
+Write a function that returns the sum of its two arguments

 For example the statement below should not return an error
 ```py